- I’ve never taught before – is this program right for me?

 At the end of the summer, Teaching Fellows are responsible for evaluating their students, their courses, the program, and themselves.
 Instead of grades, Breakthrough students receive detailed narrative evaluations of their work in each of their academic classes: TFs are responsible for writing these reports midway through the summer and during the final week of the program.
 TFs must also contribute lesson plans, write up committee/event recommendations, and write a reflective evaluation of the program.

-Breakthrough’s ten-day orientation is an intensive introduction to teaching.
+Breakthrough’s two-week orientation is an intensive introduction to teaching.
 Teaching Fellows participate actively from roughly 8 am to 4 pm each day, with a few later evenings.
 In addition to developing relationships with your new colleagues, you’ll attend workshops and receive coaching on how to write a lesson plan, build a positive classroom culture, and engage students in fun and relevant ways.
 You will have plenty of time during the second half of orientation to practice all you’ve learned in your department – writing lesson plans, delivering lessons, and receiving and providing feedback.

 Breakthrough Teaching Fellows work closely with Instructional Coaches, professional teachers with a proven track record, to write detailed lesson plans and ensure effective instruction.
 Instructional Coaches use a variety of tools and systems to push teachers to their full potential, including frequent classroom observations, recorded lessons, department meetings, and ongoing collaboration between teachers.
 We commit to providing our Teaching Fellows with a set of highly transferable teaching skills that will make them effective educators, professionals, and leaders in the future.

-Breakthrough recruits highly motivated fourth graders from under-resourced schools in San Francisco, and works with them for the ensuing eight years, including four years (fifth – eighth grade) of summer and school-year programming.
-We have an academically diverse group with a variety of skills and interests; however, all are committed to attending college.
-The application process includes an intensive application, a half day interview, and evaluation of teacher recommendations, family statements, grades, and standardized test scores.
+Breakthrough recruits motivated fourth graders from across San Francisco, and works with them for the ensuing eight years, including four years (fifth – eighth grade) of summer and school-year programming.
+We have an academically diverse group with a variety of skills and interests – however, all are committed to attending college.
+The application process includes an application, an interview, teacher recommendation, and report cards.
+Our main selection criteria are motivation and need.